-(2) Represents most recent fiscal year data available from Equilar as of February 1, 2018.
+- (1) Formerly known as Actuant Corporation. - (2) Represents most recent fiscal year data compiled by Willis Towers Watson from Capital IQ as of February 5, 2020.

-Given that compensation data for the CEO and CFO positions of the Graco Peer Group are readily available in securities filings, the MOCC used the Graco Peer Group as a primary source of data when setting 2017 compensation levels for the Company's CEO and CFO.
+Given that compensation data for the CEO and CFO positions of the Graco Peer Group are readily available in securities filings, the MOCC used the applicable Graco Peer Group as a primary source of data when setting 2019 and 2020 compensation levels for the Company's CEO and CFO.
 Compensation data for all other executive officer positions in the Graco Peer Group are limited to those executive officers identified in securities filings, which positions may or may not correspond to the positions held by, and responsibilities of, our other executive officers.
-Therefore, the MOCC used the Willis Towers Watson survey data as a primary source of data, and the Graco Peer Group as a secondary source of data to the extent applicable, when setting 2017 compensation levels for the Company's other executive officers.
+Therefore, the MOCC used the Willis Towers Watson survey data as a primary source of data, and the relevant Graco Peer Group as a secondary source of data to the extent applicable, when setting 2019 and 2020 compensation levels for the Company's other executive officers.